francisbautista/mmda_traffic_data_visualization/README.md

 ![System Screenshot](/fig/screenshot.png)

 This project works to use historical high-medium-low data collated by the MMDA and Dr. Reina Reyes to give a statistical representation of the traffic volume for a specific station for a given line at a certain time.
-It will use a pie-chart to represent the statistical breakdown of the chances for the traffic volumes.
+It will use a donut-chart with day and time selectors to represent the statistical breakdown of the chances for the traffic volumes.